With over 700 islands and seemingly endless things to do, it can be difficult to pick the best Croatia destinations to visit.

 There are so many great adventures to have here, but if you want to go do some water sports then taking a tour is the way to go.
 This Omis tour from Split will take you white water rafting on the Cetina River and provide all the safety gear you need.

 #6 – Split

 A half-hour drive from Omis, Split is Croatia’s second-largest city and a mainland hub along the coast.
-Plus, it has a ton of tourist attractions for every kind of traveler.
+Split is cheaper than Dubrovnik, plus it has a ton of tourist attractions for every kind of traveler.

 In particular, I recommend hiking through Parka Suma Marjan, taking a Diocletian’s Palace tour (a tour is 100% worth the history lesson – Diocletian’s Palace is incredible!), climbing Split’s bell tower, indulging at one of the many top-tier restaurants, and having drinks along the promenade.